A Few Useful Tips for

 Let’s face it: Americans don’t always make it for the best travelers.
 So used to the culture of accessibility they take for granted at home, the notion of crossing town to find a decent cup of coffee can be an added source of distress.
 Besides, it’s been long since they world stopped drinking that dark water we call coffee anyway, so you may not even find it.

 But there’s a mitigating factor that it’s usually grossly overlooked, whenever wary foreigners decide that want you to have done your homework and speak at least a few words on their language: there’s no time.
 Americans take the shortest time off of all industrialized nations, and as a result, they must do things in a hurry, even when it comes to relaxing.

-So take pity on the brave, overworked U.S. citizens, who venture abroad in search for that impossible dream of combining long air travel hours, with the qualified pleasure of getting acquainted with different cultures, all at the same time trying to catch on their missing sleep.
+So take pity on the brave, overworked U.S. citizen, who ventures abroad in search for that impossible dream of combining long air travel hours, with the qualified pleasure of getting acquainted with different cultures, all at the same time trying to catch on his or her missing sleep.
 It’s maddening.

 WASH YOUR HANDS

 Americans are obsessive with cleaning their hands and seem often horrified with the notion, common in most places, that the human body, well, stinks at times.
 Although in most tropical countries people take several showers a day, in the U.S. that single time is a luxury that can not be wasted.
 Thus the staggering profits usually posted by the toiletry industry.

 But the way we conduct our business of washing and soaping and generally being out of our minds, so concerned about the optimal ways for doing it, can be downright wasteful.
 Cue Joe Smith, an Oregon lawyer and community activist, whose recent presentation about how to wash your hands (don’t laugh) was a hit at the TedxConcordiaUPortland.